thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 29 July 2023
+### Daily Rundown on Sunday, 30 July 2023

-- The average temperature today is 19.42˚C;
+- The average temperature today is 18.75˚C;
-- With highs of 19.42˚C and lows of 13.39˚C.
+- With highs of 18.91˚C and lows of 13.02˚C.
-- You can expect light rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->